 You need to set up standard campaigns on the Google Ads platform, which could be time-consuming.
 However, smart shopping works with automated bidding strategies.
 Thus, setting them up is easier, while the machine-learning technology runs the ads for you.

 Google smart shopping results require almost no maintenance.
-However, if you opt for standard options, you must put in efforts towards maintaining and optimizing them.
+However, if you opt for standard options, you must put in efforts toward maintaining and optimizing them.

 While you can run standard campaigns from scratch, the same can't be said for a smart shopping campaign.
 You need conversion data for your smart shopping ads to run effectively.

-One thing to note about Google shopping is that it has limited location targeting.
+One thing to note about Google Smart Shopping is that it has limited location targeting options.
 On the other hand, you can set more location-specific goals with standard ads.

 You can do so, but be careful with such a decision.
 Each campaign type has its advantages and disadvantages.

 For instance, it would be unwise to promote niche products with Smart Shopping ads.
-Google may lack the necessary information to optimize your conversion rate in this instance.
+Google may lack the necessary information to optimize your conversion rate in this case.

 Also, keep in mind that Google has stated that Smart Campaigns are prioritized over regular campaigns if you're advertising the same things.
 This makes smart shopping a preferable option in many instances.

 Here are some suggestions from industry professionals that you can use to improve your Google Shopping campaigns.

 Since it's an automated process, Google will mostly use the information you give about your campaign.
 Therefore, when you first start out or make significant changes to your advertisements, Google requires time to recalibrate; this is known as the learning period.